dginev/arxiv-statement-classification/doc/Experimental_Setup.md

 # Summary
 - Take AMS-labeled subset of arXMLiv dataset
+  - Extend with "fixed meaning" heading labels if desired (introduction, related work, conclusion,...)
 - Suvey environments, arriving at a shortlist classification targets
 - Use the first paragraph under each heading, with the environment name as a classification label
-  - Extend with "fixed meaning" heading labels if desired (introduction, related work, conclusion,...)
 - Split data into 80/20 training/testing set
 - Experiment with training RNN models which given a paragraph recognize the classification label
   - Embed paragraphs as padded fixed width "480 word" windows
   - Each word is embedded into a 300 dimensional GloVe vector, via the arXMLiv GloVe embeddings
-  - Cap data at 1 million paragraphs per class, due to hardware limitations
 - Improve classification scheme
   - Learn from confusion matrixes to find strong separability, as well as linguistic nearness between the classes
-  - Reduce 28+other label target to 8+other label target,
+  - Reduce 50 label target to 13 label target (comprised of 25 of the original classes)
     - we regroup into classes with strong linguistic similarity,
     - but thus increase the semantic ambiguity of the merged classes (e.g. `proposition` is a lot vaguer in purpose than its constituents `theorem` or `lemma`).
-- Arrive at a Keras `BiLSTM(128)→BiLSTM(64)→LSTM(64)` model, with a Dense(8) softmax output.
+- Arrive at a Keras `BiLSTM(128)→BiLSTM(64)→LSTM(64)` model, with a Dense(13) softmax output.
-- Report a 0.95 F1-score on the 8 label classification task.
+- Report a 0.91 F1-score on the 13 label classification task.

-# Experimental Design, 2018
+# Experimental Design, 2019

 Start with the 1.2 million documents from the arXMLiv 08.2018 dataset.